09 February 2020

 French postcard by Editions P.I., Paris, no. 757.
 Photo: Sam Lévin.

 Geneviève Kervine was born as Genevieve Marie Antoinette Kervingant in Dakar, Senegal in 1931.
-Her father was a physician-Colonel in the army, who assigned in Senegal.
+Her father was a physician-colonel in the army, who was assigned in Senegal.
 Years later, she made her stage debut at the Opera of Hanoi in Vietnam, where her father was stationed at the time.

-Kervine appeared in dozens of films in this period, but none of them seems to be very remarkable.
-In 1957 she appeared in the comedy Cinq millions comptant/Five million cash (André Berthomieu, 1957) starring Jane Sourza.
-A year later she appeared opposite the great Michel Simon in a not so great drama Un certain Monsieur Jo/A Certain Mr. Jo (René Jolivet, 1958) – the IMDb voters gave it less than five stars.
+Kervine appeared in dozens of films in this period, but none of them seemed to be very remarkable.
+In 1957 she appeared in the comedy Cinq millions comptant/Five Million Cash (André Berthomieu, 1957) starring Jane Sourza.
+A year later she appeared opposite the great Michel Simon in a not-so-great drama Un certain Monsieur Jo/A Certain Mr. Jo (René Jolivet, 1958) – the IMDb voters gave it less than five stars.

 French postcard by Editions du Globe, Paris, no. 375.
 Photo: Sam Lévin.